 There’s a very simple secret behind how to shave without getting cut: Use a fresh blade, silly!
 An old, dull blade — combined with a less-than-stellar shaving technique — can cause cuts to happen more frequently.
 As your razor ages, water and pressure combine to corrode its finely honed edge, leaving it blunted and uneven.
 Rather than distributing its pressure uniformly, these tiny sharp crags and grooves on the razor act like a serrated knife on your skin.

 Still, despite knowing how to shave without getting cut, accidents happen, and there are times in your life when you’ll need to know how to stop bleeding from shaving, too.
 Sure, a nick on your fragile cheeks might not be as painful as razor burn or as annoying as ingrown hairs, but it will have you cursing the very act of shaving when another clean white shirt falls victim to a cut that won’t close.
 It doesn’t have to be this way, though — here’s what you should know about how to stop bleeding from shaving.

 Why You Bleed So Much

-When you cut yourself shaving, you bleed like one of the Crazy 88 gang in Kill Bill for two reasons: The large number of blood vessels near the surface of your face, and the sharpness of your razor.
+When you cut yourself shaving, you bleed like crazy for two reasons: The large number of blood vessels near the surface of your face, and the sharpness of your razor.
 The first reason is just nature’s way — the second reason, not so much.
 Sharp blades make very clean cuts, and clean cuts make it harder for your platelets — the cells that form scabs — to do their business of sealing up the hole, as more ragged cuts have more surface area to bond back together.

 Why You Get Cut